Getting started

 $ yarn create @xomlo/xomlo-app

 You will be prompted for a project type and project name.
-Choose connector and test-connector for the name.
-The builder will create the project into the ./test-connector folder.
+Choose connector

-The following code will be generated in ./src/index.ts:
+The following code will be generated in ./src/index.ts

 import { functions } from '@xomlo/xomlo-sdk';